Television icon Mary Tyler Moore passed away on January 25th, 2017 surrounded by friends, family, and her husband of 33+ years, Dr. Robert Levine.

 These two 19-century portraits of her ancestors greet visitors in the entrance all.

 In 2013, Mary guest starred on “Hot In Cleveland” where the original cast of “The Mary Tyler Moore Show” reunited for their last interview.
 It was sadly one of Mary’s last public appearances as well.

 Lastly, these are the three most asked questions about Mary Tyler Moore:

 1. Where to watch The Mary Tyler Moore Show?

 The home we’ve shown you above is located in Upstate New York, which she purchased in the late 90’s.

 The home shown in “The Mary Tyler Moore Show” is located in Minneapolis, Minnesota.
-It’s for sale, as a matter of fact.
+It stayed on the market for a whopping 5 years until finally being sold to an anonymous buyer in 2017 for $2.895 million.
 Check it out here.

 The statue is located in the heart of Minneapolis.
 In 2002, Minneapolis and TV Land revealed the Mary Tyler Moore statue at Nicollet Mall to commemorate the moment in the opening credits of the show when Mary Richards throws her hat into the air after a fantastic day of shopping.